 Without prayer then, we would be like a group of men in a battle situation where we have the equipment to fight the battle but we do not use the communication equipment to receive support from headquarters.
 Thus we weaken ourselves considerably.
 Ultimately, we will cut ourselves off from the source of supply.

 There is a great urgency in the Biblical record about prayer because it is so vitally important to the success of God's purpose.
 Remember Jesus said that, "without Me you can do nothing."
 He said this in direct association to producing fruit in fellowship.
-If you will remember the section there in John the 15th chapter, it begins with Him being the true vine and us being branches.
+If you will remember the section there in John 15 chapter, it begins with Him being the true vine and us being branches.
 It ends with Him telling them that we are His friends.
 It begins with attachment to Him and ends with a discussion on fellowship, on friendship.
 He says, because we are His friend, what does He do?
 He tells us everything.

 Is the communication intended by God to be only one way?
 He tells us everything, and we tell Him nothing?
-No. Communication with a friend is two ways isn't it?
+No. Communication with a friend is two-ways, isn't it?
 It goes in both directions.
-What I am getting at here is this.
-If you want to produce the fruit of God's Spirit, you better be talking to Him.
+What I am getting at here is this: If you want to produce the fruit of God's Spirit, you better be talking to Him.

 We have seen prayer in several different positions.
 In every case, it is a form of communication.
 It is expressed in the Bible in quite a wide variety of circumstances.
 The kind of circumstances that anyone would have in their relationships with other people.

-I want you to turn to Psalm 55 verse 17.
+I want you to turn to Psalm 55:17.
 We are just going to look briefly at two or three ways in which the word that God chooses to be translated into the English word "prayer" expresses the kind of situation that is going on within the context of the prayer.
 From that, we can then understand that God expects our prayers to be different.
 By that, I mean that they are not all given in exactly the same tone of voice.